Bardolph-Automation-Inc/bardolph/docs/installation.rst

   lsrun -c config.ini scripts/all-on.ls

 In this case, `lsrun` will first initialize all of its internal settings.
-It will then read the file `config.ini` and replace whateve settings are in that file.
+It will then read the file `config.ini` and replace whatever settings are overridden by that file.
 For example, by default, all logging output is sent to the screen.
-To override that setting and send output to a log file, you would put the following content into `config.ini`::
+To override that setting and send output to a file, you could put the following content into `config.ini`::

   [logger]